Curriculum and Instruction (CI)

 CI 3332.
 Foundations of Bilingual and ESL Education.

 This course examines the rationale, history, and philosophy of bilingual and ESL education and develops students’ understanding of the cultural and psychological influences that mediate the learning process.
-Prerequisites: A minimum 2.75 overall GPA and departmental approval.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisites: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental approval.
 (MULT & MULP).

 Grade Mode: Standard Letter